AdobeDocs/analytics-2.0-apis/create-oauth-client.md

 5. Select `New integration` and then click `Continue`.

-6. Fill out the name, description and other fields and then click `Create Integration`.
+6. Fill out the name, description, redirect URIs and then click `Create Integration`.

+*The **Default redirect URI** is the location that Adobe I/O redirects after successful login and authorization.
+Use only HTTPS-based locations*

+*The **Redirect URI pattern** is a list of URIs that specify the location that Adobe I/O redirects after successful login and authorization.
+This field should contain, at the least, the URI specified in the previous **Default redirect URI**.
+Use only HTTPS-based location.*

 Your client is now created.
 Notice your client has an `Client ID (API Key)` and a `Client Secret`.
 These will be needed to get your auth code and to generate access tokens.